DVA rehabilitation

 - conduct your rehabilitation assessment

-- work with you to develop your rehabilitation plan
+- work with you to develop your rehabilitation plan and goals

 - consider your medical status and any barriers you may have

-- introduce the rehabilitation program to you
+- introduce the DVA rehabilitation program to you

 - answer your questions about your rights and obligations

-- refer you to a rehabilitation consultant
+- refer you to a rehabilitation provider

 - consider and approve changes